 Retinal Re-attachment Surgery

 The retina, senses light and sends images to your brain.
-"It is like a layer of saran wrap covering the inside of a ping pong ball", describes Dr. Kriegstein.
 A retinal detachment occurs when the nerve fiber layer pulls away from its normal position causing loss of vision.

 All patients with retinal detachment require either an in-office procedure or surgery, depending on the location, type of break, and size of detachment.
-Although determined on a case by case basis, most often surgery is done under local anesthesia with mild sedation at our surgery center in Sandwich, MA.
-Some repairs are performed with local anesthesia in our Plymouth office after diagnosis during a dilated eye exam.
+Although determined on a case by case basis, most often surgery is done under local anesthesia with mild sedation.
+Some repairs are performed with local anesthesia in office after diagnosis during a dilated eye exam.

 At the first sign of trouble, it is important to call to be seen for a retina check with your doctor.
 Early symptoms include: constant flashing or lightening-like lights in your vision, an increase of new floating spots, cobweb appearance in your vision, or a shadow or curtain blackening out a portion of your vision.
 After careful examination your doctor can diagnose and plan your treatment for repair.